We'd love to hear from you!

 Should I book direct, or via Airbnb/VRBO?
 What's the difference?

-Your experience at any of our cabins will be the same, whether you book direct or through a third party.
-We mark up Airbnb and VRBO rates by at least 20%, before those guys tack on their service fees, so you'll probably save at least 30% by booking direct.
+Your experience will be the same, whether you book direct or through a third party.
+We usually mark up Airbnb and VRBO rates by about 15%, before those guys tack on their service fees, so you'll probably save at least 20% by booking direct.
 Should you need to cancel or reschedule, we can be a lot more flexible with direct bookings than with Airbnb/VRBO reservations.

 Yes!
 Dogs and their people are our favorite guests.
-You may bring up to two dogs with you to Little Owl, Marmot and Pine Marten; and just one to Chickaree and Pika.
-We don't charge pet fees, because in our experience, dogs are at least as good as their people at leaving no trace.
-That said, if Fido is a big shedder, please bright a lint roller and brush with you--and use them--to avoid an added cleaning charge.
+You may bring up to two dogs.
+We don't charge pet fees, but if Fido is a big shedder, you'll need to clean up to avoid an added cleaning charge.

 Your listing is advertised at a much lower rate than I see when I try to book.
 How do I get that lower rate?